Lachiemckbioinfo/KEGGChem/README.md

 ## How to use:
-KEGGChem is accessed by running the Python script using two required arguments, mode and input file.
+KEGGChem is accessed by running the Python script using two required arguments, mode and either an input file or search term.
-`python KEGGChem.py --mode <mode> --file <input_file>`
-Optional arguments include setting the output directory with `--outdir`, downloading compound structural data `--structure`, or changing the downloads directory `--download`.
+`python KEGGChem.py --mode <mode> --input <input_file/search term>` Optional arguments include setting the output directory with `--out`, changing the downloads directory `--download`, or overwriting existing downloaded files with `--overwrite`.

 Help can be accessed py calling `python KEGGChem.py --help` or `python KEGGChem.py -h`.